Now Reading

 What’s it like being human, after all?

-Things are becoming different to what they were.
+Things are changing from how they once were.
 For long, mainstream media, storytelling and the homogeneous world we live in told us we are working towards a society where differences were either being appreciated, or disrespect towards them was being questioned.

 As always, we must find refuge in literature and on the screen, living our feelings vicariously through stories and characters who bring succour.
 The underdog wins, despite their skin color, race, economic status.
 But these stories rob us of the struggles.
 And we can only learn so much.

-In this light, I’d like to recommend Transparent, a show on Amazon Prime.
+In this light, let me talk about Transparent, a sensitive, audacious show on Amazon Prime.
 It’s perhaps a world we’ve never quite learnt about, especially in India.
 The show’s hero (in a gender-neutral manner) is a 60-something college professor, who has just retired.
 And has decided, after years of being what he was, to become a woman, tired of playing a man all his life.

 Transparent is about the journey.
 It’s almost meditative.
 There are five people in this family, each of them going through their own journey.
 The mother, abandoned at the precipice of old age.
-One child, who learns his childhood abuse by a teenaged babysitter has resulted in a son who’s a strapping teenager.
-Another who realizes she’s Bi, and divorces her husband of years.
+One child, who learns of his childhood abuse by a teenaged babysitter has resulted in a son who’s a strapping teenager.
+Another who realizes she’s bisexual, and divorces her husband of years.
 And finally, the youngest, who’s discovering what’s it like to be a lesbian.
-As many F-ups as you think can be there.
+As many f-ups as one can imagine.

 But Transparent transcends everything — gender identity, family dynamics, tragedy and everything else in between.
 More than anything else, it’s as acute an examination of the human condition you can find.
 You’ll see familiar faces from TV and Hollywood, playing roles you’ve never thought of.
 In ways that are new, unfamiliar and uncomfortable at times.